GreptimeTeam/greptimedb-mcp-server/README.md

 This server provides AI assistants with a secure and structured way to explore and analyze databases.
 It enables them to list tables, read data, and execute SQL queries through a controlled interface, ensuring responsible database access.

+# Project Status
+This is an experimental project that is still under development.
+Data security and privacy issues have not been specifically addressed, so please use it with caution.

 # Capabilities

 * `list_resources` to list tables